ccwwby/Final_project/README.md

   <h1>About Timothy C. Williams</h1>
 </div>

 Timothy Carter Williams is the son of Timothy S. Williams and Elke S. Williams.
 He was born on April 11, 2002 in North Kansas City, Missouri at the <a href="https://www.nkch.org/" target="_blank">North Kansas City Hospital</a>.
+[North Kansas City Hospital](https://www.nkch.org/){:target="_blank"}

 * [page1](page1.md)